-The student-athlete will be notified of and scheduled for testing in-person by the compliance office.
-The compliance office will inform the student-athlete of the date, time, and location to report for collection.
+The student-athlete will be notified no more than 24 hours prior to the test and scheduled for testing in-person by the head athletic trainer or compliance office.
+Notification will consist of a face-to-face meeting with the student-athlete, a phone conversation with the student-athlete, and/or e-email notification that has been confirmed by the student-athlete.
+The head athletic trainer or the compliance office will inform the student-athlete of the date, time, and location to report for collection.

 Student-athletes may be inconvenienced during practices, meetings, strength and conditioning sessions, etc. The student-athlete may even be tested in off-hour times, such as early morning, meal times, and/or late evenings.